Almond Biscotti Cookies

 - Combine flour, salt, and baking powder in a large bowl.
 Set aside.

 - In another large bowl, mix oil and sugar until well blended.
 Add vanilla extract, almond extract, and eggs.
 Beat until well incorporated.
 Gradually stir egg mixture in with the flour mixture.
-Mix in cranberries and semi sweet chocolate chips by hand.
+Mix in the chocolate chips, nuts, and dried fruits (if using) by hand.
 Dough may be sticky; place in fridge for 30 minutes to help with stickiness.

-- Divide dough into equal thirds (using wet hands here will help with sticky fingers.)
-Form each third into logs, about 12x3 each, on the parchment lined cookie sheet.
+- Divide dough into equal thirds – using wet hands here will help with sticky fingers.
+Form each third into logs, about 12×3 each, on the parchment lined cookie sheet.

 - Bake 35-40 minutes on middle rack, until lightly brown and mostly firm to the touch.
 Place light cloth over logs and cool for at least 30 minutes or until they are almost room temp.
 Turn oven down to 275F.